 December 06, 2016 at 9:30 AM

-Over its 60 year history, this van has changed from a functional vehicle that transports only goods, to an incredibly beautiful people carrier.
+Over its 60 year history, this van has changed from a functional vehicle that transports only goods, to an incredibly beautiful people carrier that has become iconic in it's design and fucntionality.
 There have been a total of five generations of VW Transporter and below we share with you, its incredible story.
 Enjoy!

-The VM Transporter 1, was a panel van that launched back in 1954.
-A staggering 1.8 million vans were sold.
-This shape of the van is easily recognisable today and remains their most iconic Transporter.
-In fact, the VW Transporter 1 is still popular today with its baby blue colouring and white details, you simply have to love it.
+The Volkswagen Transporter T1, was a panel van that launched back in 1954.
+A staggering 1.8 million vans were sold and it has a shape that is easily recognisable today and remains their most iconic Transporter.
+In fact, the Transporter T1 is still popular today with its baby blue colouring and white details and its famous "splitty" front windscreen, you simply have to love it.
 However, just as with all VW vans, not everything is about looks, and boy, does this van drive well.
-Coupled with this is a large interior space, beautiful steering wheel and a 1.2-litre engine that dishes out 30bhp, so it cannot really go above 60mph.
-But having said that, it's a practical and breath-taking van to drive.
+The original van featured a large interior space which quickly lent itself to campervan conversion, a beautiful steering wheel position that is a design feature drivers loved and a 1.2-litre engine that dishes out 30bhp (something many have since improved upon).

 It wasn't until 22 years later, in 1976, that the Volkswagen Transporter 2 was launched.
-This was marketed as a large pickup truck, of which 3.9 million were made.
-This VW Transporter is known for its toughness and durability, and there are still many working models around today.
+This was marketed as a large panel van or people carrier with 3.9 million were made.
+The T2 Volkswagen Transporter is known for its toughness and durability, and there are still many working models around today.
 It has a more powerful engine than the T1, as it comes with 50bhp that is generated from a 1.6-litre engine.
-The steering is also slightly more responsive.
-This VW Transporter trademark colour was that of a bright orange and hosted small double seats in the cab.
-This was an incredibly popular model back in its day and it stemmed the production of the second generation T2.
+The steering is also slightly more responsiv and famous for its popular bright orange body, the changes to the van were cosmetically slight and a small transition that ensured continued success.

 The VW T4